 "Did you notice something odd about our friend?"
 Thor mused aloud around a bear claw donut.
 Tony shrugged, sipping his coffee and savoring the mind awakening powers it held in its dark, delicious, sugar filled depths.

-"There's a lot odd about Barton, buddy" Tony replied.
+"There's a lot that's odd about Barton, buddy" Tony replied.
 "It's Clint.
 He makes it a habit to test just how many different limits he can push before a person breaks.
 I feel bad for the poor sap trailing him today.
 I have no idea what the mission is but it's mostly likely going to involve that poor dude wanting to run for the hills before the day is over."

 Benji Dunn was not a super ninja like Ethan, capable of scaling the world's tallest buildings without calculating the risks involved or mentally updating his will.
 He was not super observant like Will, who could remember every single variation of his team's coffee pattern and always seemed to pop up with a fresh cup when one of them was reaching their breaking point.
 He was also not badass like Jane, who more than held her own when sparring with Will and Ethan.
 No, Benji was not like the rest of his team but he also was not an idiot.
 He would've needed to be blind in order to miss that there was something terribly wrong with William Brandt.